 Article 14.
 The Board of Directors of the company comprises seven to nine members, each with a term of three years.
 Directors are nominated through a candidate nomination system and elected by the shareholders' meeting from the list of candidates.
 They are eligible for consecutive re-elections.
-Among the aforementioned director positions, there must be no fewer than three independent directors, constituting at least one-third of the total director seats.
+Among the aforementioned director positions, there must be no fewer than three independent directors, constituting at least one-fifth of the total director seats.
+These independent directors are elected from a list of nominees at the shareholders' meeting.
 The qualifications, shareholding, limitations on concurrent positions, nomination and election procedures, and other requirements for independent directors are governed by the relevant regulations of the securities regulatory authority.
 The company may purchase liability insurance for directors to cover their legal responsibilities within their term of service.
+The amount of insurance and related matters will be decided by the Board of Directors.